serokell/blog-posts/whats-that-typeclass-alternative/article.md

           f input         = (Nothing, input) -- empty input - parser also fails
 ```

-Running it shows the expected results:
+Running it shows that it works as expected:

 ```
 λ> evalParser (parseLT 10) [2,3,10,20]